Swedish Zion Lutheran Church

 Over the years, Bottineau County has also been known for its natural beauty and recreational opportunities.
 The Turtle Mountains, located in the southern part of the county, provide scenic views, hiking trails, and opportunities for outdoor activities, attracting tourists and visitors from near and far.
 Today, Bottineau County continues to embrace its agricultural heritage while also diversifying its economy, with tourism and outdoor recreation playing an increasingly important role.

-This timeline provides a condensed summary of the historical journey of Bottineau County, North Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Bottineau County, North Dakota.

 • 1884: Bottineau County is established.